Because unique is ubiquitous

 - Harsh critics will suggest this is a form of opiation and/or capitulation – but, when you’re wallowing breathless in a pool of your own poo, my bet is you won’t be fretting about whether or not your carcass is defying entrenched necro-norms, nor indeed wishing you took less morphine.
 Neither, I hope, will you be too worried about the punishing, pass/fail, achievement criteria of status junkies or the moralising sneer of higher purpose pushers.

-In addition, when the voice in your head that pesters you about what you should do and oughta be starts up, ask yourself: whose voice is this?
+In addition, when the voice in your head that pesters you about what you should do and oughta be pipes up, ask yourself: whose voice is this?
 Whose agenda?
 Whose judgement?
 Chances are, most of the command & control drone infesting your self-talk is an internalised version of external noise.
 Messages from loved ones, work colleagues and the culture more broadly.
 Knowing this won’t necessarily silence the noise, nor automatically de-legitimise what it is trying to tell you; but recognising the true source of self narratives – especially those around what kind of person you are or wish to be – can create an invaluable moment of pause.
 Hang on a sec…

 - Do I really have to go along with this?